@sustainpsu

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.

-The university publishes progress against the SDGs in the Sustainability Institute biennial report , in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives), and on SDG8 in news and journal articles.
-Research on SDG8 can be accessed online using the Pure Elsevier search and on our SDG8 webpage by clicking the Publications icon.
+Progress against the SDGs is also published in Penn State Sustainability’s biennial reports, in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives – subscribe HERE), and on the SDG 8 Progress page there are links to news and journal articles.
+Research on SDG8 can be accessed online using the Pure Elsevier search and on the SDG 8 Progress page by clicking the Publications icon.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.

-The university publishes progress against the SDGs in the Sustainability Institute biennial report, in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives), and on SDG9 in news and journal articles.
-Reports on SDG9 can be accessed online using the Pure Elsevier search and on our SDG9 webpage by clicking the Publications icon.
+Progress against the SDGs is also published in Penn State Sustainability’s biennial reports, in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives – subscribe HERE), and on the SDG 9 Progress page there are links to news and journal articles.
+Reports on SDG9 can be accessed online using the Pure Elsevier search and on the SDG 9 Progress page by clicking the Publications icon.

 Penn State’s Global Building Network facilitates evidence to action through global partnerships and network-to-network connections to accelerate decarbonization of the built environment at scale.
 It was created after Penn State was asked by the United Nations to lead a global network to advance building science, construction processes and building management.
 The network supports an international framework that will make buildings more sustainable, more efficient and healthier to live and work in through research, education, and outreach.
 See the Global Building Network website for report on progress.